gregcha/ici-c-est-paris-tennis/README.md

 ```
 #### How to buy tickets on Paris Tennis?
-(1) Book a court the normal way as you would do normally
+You have to book a court to be able to buy tickets.

-Search one similar to your future bookings in terms of:
+(1) Search for a court similar to your future bookings in terms of:
 - Price: With or without discount
 - Setup: Indoor or Outdoor